 Do you own a collection of valuable comic books?
 Are you a new investor trying to make your way into the comic book industry?
 Maybe you’ve stumbled upon a collection of old comic books and are planning to sell them for money?
 This guide has everything you need to know if you are planning to sell your comic books.

-Are comic books a good investment?
+Are my comic books a good investment?

 The first thing you should know is that you made a great decision to get into this buying and selling business.
 Given the current vulnerability of the stock market, numerous investors have begun considering investing in alternative resources, such as real estate, gold, or cryptocurrency.
-For those looking for a fun, substantial way to expand their portfolio, comic books might be the answer.
+For those who are looking for a fun, substantial way to expand their portfolio, comic books might be the answer.
 Fueled by the predominance of top-grossing movies highlighting comic book superheroes and supported by developing participation at Comic Cons around the world, interest in comic books is on the rise.
 Old comics are worth so much more than you think, so if you find them in your collection you are in good shape.

 Are my comics “old comic books” actually old?